 Accessibility and Collaboration, TCHC is committed to a robust and effective tenant engagement process and equitable opportunities for all tenants.

-The vision of the Tenant Engagement System is to foster relationships with tenants and build vibrant communities through diverse, inclusive and collaborative methods that gives all tenants of Toronto Community Housing Corporation a voice and input into community-related decision-making.
+The vision of the Tenant Engagement System is to foster relationships with tenants and build vibrant communities through diverse, inclusive and collaborative methods that give all tenants of Toronto Community Housing Corporation a voice and input into community-related decision-making.

-The foundation of the Tenant Engagement System is the needs and priorities identified by tenants through a priority setting process.
+The foundation of the Tenant Engagement System is the needs and priorities identified by tenants through a priority-setting process.
 Tenant priorities inform the focus of all structures in the Tenant Engagement System.
 Tenant priorities will also inform our approach to partnership development and our program and service delivery model.

 How the Tenant Engagement System works